rmetzler/bliki/wiki/dev/webpack.md

 Some project layout:

 * `PROJECT/src`: Input files for Webpack compilation.
-We'll

 All inputs go into a single directory, to simplify Webpack file lookups.
 Separating inputs by type (`js`, `jsx`, `less`, etc) would be consistent with other tools, but makes operating Webpack much more complicated.